OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_nonpenalized/Logistic_regression_modelling/README.md

 ### List of examples

 1. `random_data_same_folder`
    This folder makes it easy to look at the output since everything is happening in the same folder.
 There is no need to copy files across folders.
+   There is 1 covariate-node and 1 response node in this example.

+2. `burn1000_same_folder`
+	The dataset provided is taken from the R package [aplore3](https://cran.r-project.org/web/packages/aplore3/index.html) (Hosmer, D.W., Lemeshow, S. and Sturdivant, R.X.
+(2013) Applied Logistic Regression, 3rd ed., New York: Wiley).
+It is the burn1000 dataset.
+	There are 2 covariate-nodes and 1 respose node in this example.

 ### Generic code